gmboowa/rMAP-2.0/README.md

 # rMAP-WDL-Cromwell-Docker
 This tool provides a ready-to-use environment for rMAP, a bioinformatics pipeline for analyzing microbial genomic data &amp; profiling AMR, Mobilome &amp; Virulome.
-It includes all required tools &amp; dependencies, enabling reproducible, scalable analysis of NGS data in research &amp; public health settings, particularly for low-resource environments.
+It includes all required tools &amp; dependencies, enabling reproducible, scalable analysis of NGS data in research &amp; public health settings.

 **rMAP** is a fully automated pipeline for profiling the resistome & other genomic features of ESKAPEE (*Enterococcus faecium*, *Staphylococcus aureus*, *Klebsiella pneumoniae*, *Acinetobacter baumannii*, *Pseudomonas aeruginosa*, *Enterobacter* species & *Escherichia coli*) pathogens using whole-genome sequencing (WGS) paired-end reads.